2019–2020 Hong Kong protests: Police's image and accountability

 The reputation of the police took a serious drubbing following the heavy-handed treatment of protesters.
-In October 2019, a survey conducted by CUHK revealed that more than 50 percent of respondents were deeply dissatisfied with the police's performance.
+In October 2019, a survey conducted by CUHK revealed that more than 50 per cent of respondents were deeply dissatisfied with the police's performance.
 The satisfaction rate of police force dropped to a record low after the handover.
 According to some reports, their aggressive behaviours and tactics have caused them to become a symbol that represents hostility and suppression.
 Their actions against protesters resulted in a breakdown of citizens' trust of the police.
 Citizens were also concerned over the ability of the police to regulate and control their members and feared their abuse of power.
 The suspected acts of police brutality led some politically neutral or political apathetic citizens to become more sympathetic towards the young protesters.
 Fearing Hong Kong was changing into a police state, some citizens actively considered emigration.
 The lack of any prosecutions against officers, and the absence of independent police oversight, sparked fears that the police could not be held accountable for their actions and that they were immune to any legal consequences.

 Affected by the controversies surrounding the police force's handling of the protests, between June 2019 to February 2020, 446 police officers quit (which was 40 per cent higher than the figure in 2018), and the force only managed to recruit 760 officers (40 per cent lower than the previous year), falling well short of the police force's expectations.
 The police cancelled foot patrols because of fears officers may be attacked, and issued extendable batons to off-duty officers.
 Police officers also reported being "physically and mentally" tired, as they faced the risks of being doxed, cyberbullied, and distanced by their family members.
 Police relations with journalists, social workers, medical professionals and members from other disciplined forces became strained.